 Portugal flag stop a tower at St. Georges castle, Lisbon

 Lisbon is a lovely city.
 I’m glad to have been able to visit, even though my time there as a tourist was very limited.
 I’m glad I did have a little time to venture out and see some of the highlights of the city.
 I’d like to return to Portugal and explore beyond the capital.
+Next time, I’ll allocate more time to explore the lively best beach clubs in Lisbon.
 Have you been to Lisbon?
 What are some of your favorite spots?